Create Sales Analytics Using the Wizard

-- Click the gear icon in the upper right, and select Data Manager.
-(This is the Analytics Data Manager, not to be confused with the Trailhead Data Manager.)
-Below the page title (Monitor), select DATAFLOWS.
+- Click Data Manager in the left panel.
+(You’re opening the Analytics Data Manager, not to be confused with the Trailhead Data Manager.)

 - Scroll to Analytics for Sales Managers.
 Open the menu on the far right opposite the app name, select Upload.

 - Click Select a file, navigate to the file you just saved in Downloads (Analytics for Sales Managers_for Trailhead.json), and select it.